khielagana/digitalcafe-2024/README.md

 This is the repository for the Digital Cafe walkthrough.
 Digital Cafe is the scenario that we use to teach students of ITMGT how to build a web application.

+If you are a student aiming to complete the Digital Cafe assignment, please head to `doc/walkthrough` and go through each of the documents starting from 0001.

 ## Rationale behind choosing Django